tohyuting/tp/docs/UserGuide.md

    * **`list`** `list`: Displays all the warehouses and suppliers in CLI-nic.

    * **`update`** `w/WarehouseA pd/Panadol q/10` : Updates the quantity of PANADOL in WarehouseA to 10.
-The
-    quantity of PANADOL in WarehouseA can be more than 10 or lesser than 10 before the update is done.
+The quantity of PANADOL in WarehouseA can be more than 10 or lesser than 10 before the update is done.

-   * **`view supplier supplierA`** : Displays all the information associated with supplierA e.g. address, contact, email, products sold by the supplier etc.
+   * **`view ct/w i/3`** : Displays all the information associated with warehouse at index 3 of warehouse list e.g. name, address, contact, products sold by the warehouse etc.

 1. Refer to the [Features](#features) below for details of each command.